-How to find the right brake lathe for your shop
+How to find the best brake lathe machine for your shop

 Choosing the best brake lathe machine for your shop is an important decision.
 Below is a list of things to consider when researching both on-car lathes and bench lathes.
 When you are ready to learn more or want to see a Hunter lathe in action, you can reach out to your local Hunter team, who can provide detailed product information, on-site demos and pricing information.

 Make sure the manufacturer supports their products in the field with a team of reliable service representatives.

 A brake lathe should last a very long time, be sure to choose a lathe that is built to last.
 Hunter Engineering has local business consultants that can visit your shop and help you choose the right lathe to fit your needs.

 Digital readouts are easier to understand and reduce technician errors.